Skip to Content

 kalam.user_id is a PostgreSQL session setting registered by the extension.

-The session value is attached to remote requests and is the main way user-scoped table reads and writes are isolated.
+The session value is attached to remote requests and is the main way user-scoped reads, updates, and deletes are isolated.
+On INSERT, a visible _userid column on user tables can override the session value for that inserted row batch.

 Data Definition Details